LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

         2. Honeypot - hidden form field (Negative)
             - See, "[Stopping spambots with hashes and honeypots](https://nedbatchelder.com/text/stopbots.html)"

-## Other Thoughts

-### App server availability and spam
+## App server availability and spam

-Using Fly.io, I had each on the smallest possible configuration that would still run the apps while keeping costs as low as possible.
+Using Fly.io, I had each on the smallest possible machines configuration that would still run the apps while keeping costs as low as possible.
 This entailed the app servers shutting down with inactivity, the result was a slower/cold start but it was great because I had no users yet.

-My theory is that in this relatively "unavailable" state, my aps were protected from spam bots.
-Since the cold startup issue, perhaps bots would not wait around long enough for my slower site to load?
-Why else would the bots suddenly attack both my apps?
+My theory is that y aps were protected from spam bots while in this relatively "unavailable" state.
+Perhaps bots would not wait around long enough for my slower site to load?
+Why else would the bots suddenly attack both my apps at the same time?
 Seems like more than just a coincidence.

-### Visibility into bot activity
+## Visibility into bot activity

-I'm sending myself an email with data about the deterred bot registrant whenever the honeypot catches one.
+I'm sending myself an email with data about the deterred bot whenever the honeypot catches one.
 The email includes the IP, duration to sign up, etc. I review for patterns to know how and if to adjust my honeypot.

-### What worked against the bots?
+## What worked against the bots?

-#### An advanced honeypot
+### An advanced honeypot

 By far, the most effective tactic was the honeypot, especially once it was made to be more than just a single text field.